chesnolabs/declaration_VRU_site_parse/README.md

 Windows: Launch the script from command line by just typing filename and pressing enter.
 The script will create c:\dec7 folder where all the files will be saved.

-##The results of script looks as following:
+##The results of script look as following:

 1. list.csv - the list of declaration available on Verkhovna Rada website.
 Consists of 3 column: deputy fullname, declaration year and the way declaration publishe (pdf/data)
 2. no_dec.csv - the list of declaration the script could not get access to.